 is the heel patch on the Indonesian made Chuck.
 Other than the "®"

-is slightly smaller, the two appear equivalent.
+is slightly smaller, and the country of origin is missing, the two appear equivalent.

 is the inside tongue label on the American made Chuck (the last few years of